-Transfer of Development Rights program (new)
+Transfer of Development Rights Program (new)

-The TDR program is designed to protect historic buildings from demolition by allowing their owners to sell development rights to owners of sites in less historic areas of Downtown.
-These sending and receiving locations are described in the Planning Code rather than mapped.
+The TDR program is designed to incentivize the protection of historic buildings in the DOSP area by allowing their owners to sell unused development rights (some or all of the difference between the existing building's height, density, and/or floor area and the maximum allowed by zoning) to owners of sites in less historic areas of Downtown.
+These sending locations are described in the Planning Code rather than mapped, but receiving areas must be within the Zoning Incentive Program (ZIP) area.